-> Typically, vehicle services are handled through the Vehicle Services Division of the Tennessee Department of Revenue.
+Typically, vehicle services are handled through the Vehicle Services Division of the Department of Revenue.
 We (DMV.org) also connect you to third-party vendors offering time-saving services; these are often not affiliated with the government.
 Because options are limited, you still might need to visit a nearby branch.
 To learn more on a given task, you can also refer to related pages on DMV.org and your state site.

-> - Register your vehicle for the first time in Tennessee.
+- Register your vehicle for the first time in Tennessee.

 - Renew your TN vehicle registration.

 - Replace a lost or damaged title or registration.

 - Learn more on TN smog check and emissions testing requirements.

 - Obtain Tennessee license plates.

 Consult our Registration & Titling section if you don't see the online service you need; Our vehicle-related pages cover a multitude of topics so you can spend less time standing in line at an agency branch office.